chavacava/dbc4go/README.md

 }
 ```

-`@foreach` operators can be nested with the following syntax:
+`@forall` operators can be nested with the following syntax:

 `ensures` (_description_`:`)? (`@forall` _element_id_ (`@in`|`@indexof`) _collection_id_`:`)+ _GO Boolean expression_